ucdavis/erplab/README.md

 ### ERPLAB v12.10 Release Notes

-This release includes several important bug fixes and GUI improvements.
+This release includes several important bug fixes and GUI improvements to ERPLAB Studio including:

+- A critical bug fix for using custom and post-stimulus baselines during ERP measurement
+- Fixes and updates to ERP measurement preview visualization
+- Fixes to plotting filter impulse response functions and artificial ERP waveforms
+- Fixed set name selection issue during averaging of MVPC sets
+- Updated behavior for when resampling ERPs result in no time point at 0
+- Automatic initialization of ERPLAB Studio memory file during first launch (rather than requiring users to launch ERPLAB first)
+- Various updates to GUI button labels

 ### ERPLAB v12.01 Release Notes